 Sopwell Nunnery Green Space will also be included in a proactive response to climate change.
 Expanding the wet woodland and riparian habitats as part of the River Ver project will reconnect more land to the flood plain, creating additional flood storage as well as increasing the coverage of a rare habitat to the benefit of species which depend on it.
+The additional trees will also increase shade coverage which provides a refuge for biodiversity against the increased temperatures expected with climate change.
 Best practice management will be employed with regards to all habitat and vegetation works.